Medical care for displaced people

 - Emergency aid for particularly vulnerable displaced persons (religious minorities, particularly Christians and Yezidis, widows, young children, the elderly, people with disabilities) in the Kurdistan region in northern Iraq

-- Primary health care for displaced persons in the Kurdistan region in northern Iraq
+- Primary health care for displaced persons and vulnerable local host communities in the Kurdistan region in northern Iraq

 - Procurement and distribution of drugs and medical supplies through the local health authorities.